Wheatsheaf junction

 Scheme costs

-The improvements are funded through the Maidstone Integrated Transport Package (MITP).
-The MITP is a wider package of highway schemes expected to cost £13.9 million in total, of which £8.9 million has been secured from the LGF obtained from the South East Local Enterprise Partnership.
+The improvements are funded through the Maidstone Integrated Transport Package (MITP), a wider package of highway schemes with funding secured from the Local Growth Fund (LGF) obtained from the South East Local Enterprise Partnership.

-The remaining costs will be funded by Section 106 developer contributions from nearby housing developments.
+Remaining costs will be funded by Section 106 developer contributions from nearby housing developments.

 The Loose Road corridor has been identified as a transport priority for Maidstone in Kent County Council’s Local Transport Plan 4.
 Maidstone’s Local Plan also identified the need for improvements to the Wheatsheaf junction, Boughton Lane junction and Loose Road.